 - Personal Funds come from your own resources, not those of anyone else.
 If your parents put money in your bank account, we will ask you to submit the evidence required of sponsors.
 Unless you have enough cash to support yourself for your entire program of study or can prove other sources of personal income, you will need a sponsor with an income sufficient to support you.

 - Funds from this school such as, a scholarship, assistantship, or fellowship.
-Not all College support covers the entire program of study or all expenses, so you may need additional support to meet your minimum annual costs.
+Not all university support covers the entire program of study or all expenses, so you may need additional support to meet your minimum annual costs.

 Complete the application for the form I-20 (attached) and submit it with all the required evidence of funding directly to the admissions office, electronically, fax or mail (do not mail us the originals; keep them for your visa interview).

 - In English.
 (We cannot review documents that are not in English!)

 - Sponsor's Affidavit and proof of annual cash support.
 This form may be copied for each sponsor.
 All questions must be answered.